Psychology

 PS-330 Theories of Personality

 A survey of major theories of personality.
-Why people behave as they do is explored through the different theories.
+Why people think, feel, and behave as they do is explored through the different theories.

 PS-340 Psychological Testing and Measurement

-How do psychologists evaluate individual characteristics like extroversion, depression, and attention?
+How do psychologists evaluate individual characteristics like extroversion, depression, and inattention?
 How do mental health providers and researchers administer psychological assessments and interpret their results?
-This class will explore the theory and practice of psychological testing, including sections on measurement theory, psychometric research, and clinical assessment.
+This class will explore the theory and practice of psychological testing, including sections on ethics and controversies around standardized testing, measurement theory, and clinical assessment.

 PS-345 Cognitive Psychology